jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 DrawText(
 	hDC,
-	L"Client area text",	// the L prefix is not a typo -1,					// indicates that the second param is a null terminated string &aRECT,				// the recatangle structure
+	L"Client area text",	// the L prefix is not a typo -1,					// says the second param is a null terminated string &aRECT,				// the recatangle structure
 	DT_SINGLELINE|		// bitwise OR of text format flags; first: single line DT_CENTER|			// second: centred text